Agent

 How I Tested These AI Image Generators

-I tested each tool with the same practical prompt types: a product ad, a poster, a character concept, a fantasy scene, and a clean marketing banner.
-I judged them by prompt adherence, composition, realism, text handling, and whether the result felt usable beyond a first glance.
+I reviewed each tool around the same practical image creation needs: a product ad, a poster, a character concept, a fantasy scene, and a clean marketing banner.
+I looked at how well each generator fit those real use cases, including model access, style control, composition support, editing depth, and whether the workflow felt useful beyond a first look.

-The goal was simple: if an AI image generator needs ten retries to understand a normal prompt, that tells me a lot.
+The goal was simple: if an AI image generator only looks good in demos but feels too narrow, too technical, or too unpredictable for everyday image work, that tells me a lot.

 How I Would Choose the Right AI Image Generator